-Too often plant technicians look through the peep hole on their boiler, see a flame, and make the mistake of thinking their boiler is running “right”.
-Most of time this is not the case at all.
+Boiler tuning is necessary to maintain efficiency as well as to ensure reliability and safety.
+Plant technicians will often look through the peephole on their boiler, see a flame, and make the mistake of thinking their boiler is running smoothly.
+Unfortunately, a majority of the time, this is not the case at all.
 Not all flames are created equal.
-Just because you see a nice blue flame, doesn’t mean you are getting the best production out of your boiler.
+Seeing a nice blue flame doesn’t mean you’re getting the best production out of your boiler.
 Boilers must be sized to meet maximum potential demands, but did you know that the average boiler operates at 30-45% of its capacity?

-When looking at boiler O2 output you really want to keep it at or under 3%.
+When looking at boiler O2 output, you really want to keep it at 3%.
 When O2 numbers climb above 3%, you have excess air and your boiler loses efficiencies.
 Excess air causes:

-Replacing linkage arms with servo motors on the fuel train and air systems.
+Replacing linkage arms with servo motors on the fuel metering valve and combustion air damper.

-WARE’s team of boiler experts are highly skilled at evaluating the condition of a boiler and making sound recommendations on how to improve efficiencies and realize cost savings.
+WARE’s team of boiler experts are highly skilled at evaluating a boiler’s condition and making sound recommendations on how to improve efficiencies and realize cost savings.
 WARE offers efficiency testing programs as well as controls and instrumentation evaluations to ensure that you are getting the most out of your boiler, day in and day out.

 For a more detailed explanation of boiler tuning and how to get the most from your boiler, watch this video.
-WARE’s experts discuss how to know if you are getting the most out of your combustion and measures to take to avoid flame quenching.
-They also discuss ways to look for better heat transfer and less maintenance.
-For more questions, call WARE today!
-(502)-968-2211
+WARE’s experts explain how to get the most out of your combustion and what you can do to avoid flame quenching.
+They also offer valuable tips on how to obtain better heat transfer and making your maintenance more efficient.